Environment-Aware Channel Inference via Cross-Modal Flow: From Multimodal Sensing to Wireless Channels: Experimental Results

 \subsubsection{Benchmarks}

 To evaluate the proposed framework, we compare it to representative benchmark methods.
 The first three benchmarks correspond to pilot-based channel estimation approaches.
-For these methods, the CSI acquisition period $T_{ca}$ is partitioned into two parts: the first $(T_{ca} - T_{ce})$ for pilot transmission and the remaining $T_{ce}$ for executing channel estimation algorithms.
-This implies that the number of pilot symbols used for channel estimation is given by $(T_{ca} - T_{ce}) / T_f \times N_{\text{sym}}$.
+For these methods, the CSI acquisition period $T_{ca}$ is partitioned into two parts, with the first $(T_{ca} - T_{ce})$ used for pilot transmission and the remaining $T_{ce}$ used for executing channel estimation algorithms.
+This implies that the number of pilot symbols is given by $N_p=(T_{ca} - T_{ce}) / T_f \times N_{\text{sym}}$.
+Since each transmitted pilot symbol provides $N_{\text{RF}}^{BS}$ independent measurements, the pilot density for channel estimation is calculated as $\alpha= (N_p \times N_{\text{RF}}^{BS})/(N_{UE}\times N_{BS})$.

 $\bullet$ \textbf{LS-Based Channel Estimation \cite{kay1993fundamentals}:} The least-squares (LS) method is employed to estimate the channel coefficient matrix directly from the received pilot signals.
+The computational complexity of LS is dominated by the singular value decomposition-based pseudo-inverse calculation and the subsequent matrix-vector multiplication.

 $\bullet$ \textbf{LASSO-Based Channel Estimation \cite{7094443}:} The LASSO estimator is applied to estimate the angular-domain channel matrix from the received pilots, which is then transformed back into the spatial domain.
+The computational complexity of LASSO is primarily determined by iterative sparse recovery over the angular-domain channel dictionary, where each iteration involves forward and adjoint multiplications with the effective pilot-dictionary sensing matrix, followed by shrinkage updates.

-$\bullet$ \textbf{Diffusion-Based Channel Estimation \cite{10930691}:} A diffusion model is pretrained on angular-domain channels to serve as a generative prior.
-During inference, the model is initialized with Gaussian noise and iteratively refines the noisy sample based on posterior scores computed from both the pretrained prior and the received pilots.
-This process produces an estimated channel realization in the angular domain, which is subsequently transformed back into the spatial domain.
+$\bullet$ \textbf{DDPM-Based Channel Estimation \cite{10930691}:} A diffusion denoiser implemented by a lightweight time-dependent CNN is first pretrained on angular-domain channel samples and then used as a generative prior for channel estimation.
+During inference, the reverse diffusion process starts from Gaussian noise and progressively refines the sample within the denoising diffusion probabilistic model (DDPM) framework.
+This refinement is guided by posterior scores derived from both the pretrained channel prior and the received pilots.
+After the reverse diffusion iterations, the estimated angular-domain channel is transformed back to the spatial domain.
+The computational complexity mainly comes from two parts, namely the posterior-score calculation and the repeated evaluations of the diffusion denoiser across reverse diffusion iterations.

+$\bullet$ \textbf{DDIM-Based Channel Estimation \cite{10615282}:} This scheme follows the same pipeline as the DDPM-based method above, but adopts the so-called denoising diffusion implicit model (DDIM) sampling in place of DDPM sampling.
+Specifically, DDIM employs a non-Markovian reverse process that allows the sampler to skip redundant intermediate steps and follow a more efficient denoising trajectory, thereby achieving higher channel estimation accuracy under the same sampling-step budget.
+As in the DDPM-based method, the computational complexity derives from posterior-score calculation and repeated denoiser evaluations.

 We further consider a benchmark that realizes environment-aware channel inference based on the user's location.